DISTA-Net: Dynamic Closely-Spaced Infrared Small Target Unmixing: Related Work

 \subsection{Infrared Small Target Detection}

 Driven by a range of open-source datasets \cite{TGRS2021ALCNet,TGRS2023OSCAR,li2024sm3det}, infrared small target detection has garnered significant research attention in recent years.
 Current research mainly focuses on developing multi-scale feature fusion models to counteract the scarcity of intrinsic target features \cite{TGRS2023MultiscaleMultilevel}.
-Dai \emph{et al.}\ introduced an asymmetric contextual modulation module that bridges high-level semantics with low-level details using a bottom-up pathway via point-wise channel attention \cite{WACV2021ACM}.
-Wang \emph{et al.}\ merged reinforcement learning with pyramid feature fusion and proposed a global context boundary attention module to mitigate localized bright noise \cite{TGRS23RLPGBNet}.
+Dai \emph{et al.} introduced an asymmetric contextual modulation module that bridges high-level semantics with low-level details using a bottom-up pathway via point-wise channel attention \cite{WACV2021ACM}.
+Wang \emph{et al.} merged reinforcement learning with pyramid feature fusion and proposed a global context boundary attention module to mitigate localized bright noise \cite{TGRS23RLPGBNet}.
+Cheng \emph{et al.} proposed a difference-aware attention module with a dual-temporal aggregation module for global feature learning and channel activation, and a difference-attention module for multi-scale detection via local correlations \cite{mei2023d2anet}.
 Tong \emph{et al.} adopted an encoder–decoder structure, enhancing feature extraction with an atrous spatial pyramid pooling and a dual-attention module, and using multiscale labels to focus on target edges and internal features \cite{TGRS23MSAFFNet}.
+Zhang \emph{et al.} proposed an infrared small target detection framework integrating visual-textual information via CLIP-prompted SAM adaptation with a denoising module, achieving enhanced generalization capability for the infrared domain \cite{zhang2025mirsam}.

-Our work focuses on infrared small targets but differs from previous studies in two main ways.
-First, while infrared small target detection is a precursor to our study, our primary focus is on the unmixing of closely-spaced infrared small targets.
-Detecting potentially overlapped targets is essential for subsequent tasks like sub-pixel localization and radiation intensity prediction.
-Second, our task extends beyond simple detection by precisely locating targets at the sub-pixel level and estimating their radiative intensities, offering a more detailed understanding of target characteristics compared to the previous binary detection approach.
+Our work focuses on infrared small targets but differs in two key aspects.
+First, while infrared small target detection precedes our study, we prioritize CSIST unmixing, where detecting overlapped targets is crucial for sub-pixel localization and radiation intensity prediction.
+Second, our task goes beyond detection by enabling sub-pixel-level localization and radiative intensity estimation, providing finer target characterization than binary detection.